djalbat/easy/README.md

 - `setReadOnly(readOnly)`
 - `select()`

-The `TextElement` class has the following methods:
+The `TextElement` class has the following methods only:

 - `getText()`
 - `setText(text)`